Suhail-chougle/Job-Listing-Scraper-API-with-Postgres/README.md

 ● Python used for this task
 ● Database used is Postgres
 ● Supports unit testing

-Included:
-1. API documentation
-2. Throttle requests to less than 20 req per min so that site is not affected by the task
+● Throttle requests to less than 20 req per min so that site is not affected by the task

-The folder contains 3 jupyter notebooks:
+The folder contains 2 jupyter notebooks:
-1. Code-Flask_api_Postgres - Includes jupyter notebook which writes a python script for Flask API and connects it to Postgres database
+1. Final 2 - Includes jupyter notebook which writes a python script for Flask API and connects it to Postgres database
-2. Code-Scraping_Postgres - Includes jupyter notebook which writes a python script using Beautiful Soup to scrape job listings from Reed.co.uk and store it in a table in Postgres
+2. Final 1 - Includes jupyter notebook which writes a python script using Beautiful Soup to scrape job listings from Reed.co.uk and store it in a table in Postgres
-3. Code-Unit_testing - Includes jupyter notebook which writes a python script for unit testing the endpoints of the API and sorting